Conditional Image Synthesis with Diffusion Models: A Survey: Challenges and Future Directions

 \subsection{Artifacts Caused by In-sampling Conditioning Mechanisms}

-In-sampling condition mechanisms summarized in Sec.~\ref{sec:sampling_process} allows for flexible condition integration in DM-based image synthesis without performing time-consuming condition integration for the denoising network.
-However, these conditioning mechanisms introduce modification to the standard sampling process in diffusion framework and lead to deviations from the modeled data distribution, which resulting in artifacts in synthesized images \cite{parmar2023zero, lugmayr2022repaint, bansal2023universal, yu2023freedom}.
+In-sampling conditioning mechanisms summarized in Sec.~\ref{sec:sampling_process} allow for flexible condition integration in DM-based image synthesis without performing time-consuming condition integration for the denoising network.
+However, these conditioning mechanisms introduce modification to the standard sampling process in diffusion framework and lead to deviations from the modeled data distribution, which results in artifacts in synthesized images \citep{parmar2023zero, lugmayr2022repaint, bansal2023universal, yu2023freedom}.
 The vast majority of works resort to complex adjustment mechanisms to address the artifact issue caused by in-sampling condition integration.
-This includes time-step rolling back for guidance \cite{yu2023freedom}, localization for attention map \cite{cao2023masactrl,lu2023tf} and diffusion process revision for restoration tasks \cite{luo2023irsde, kawar2022denoising}.
+This includes time-step rolling back for guidance \citep{yu2023freedom}, localization for attention maps \citep{cao2023masactrl,lu2023tf} and diffusion process revision for restoration tasks \citep{luo2023irsde, kawar2022denoising}.
 However, these methods are highly customized based on specific application scenarios.
 A feasible future direction for developing more generic solution is to perform lightweight fine-tuning on the denoising network with the diffusion loss based on the intermediate latent variables in the sampling process equipped with in-sampling conditioning mechanisms.
-This tends to smooth out artifacts under in-sampling conditioning mechanisms and synthesize desire images in a lower computational cost comparing to perform condition integration in denoising network .
+This tends to smooth out artifacts under in-sampling conditioning mechanisms and synthesize desired images in a lower computational cost compared to performing condition integration in the denoising network.